rtmrtmrtmrtm/weakmon/README.md

   % python2.7 jt65i.py -card 2 0 -out 1 -cat k3 /dev/cu.usbserial-A503XT23 -card2 2 1 -card3 sdrip 192.168.3.130 -bands "40 30 20"
 ```

+You may need to take steps to give yourself permission to use the
+serial device (change its mode or put yourself in the appropriate
+group).

 The aprsmon.py, jt65mon.py, wsprmon.py, wwvbmon.py, and wwvmon.py
 programs each decode and display receptions for the respective format.
 They use argument conventions similar to those of jt65i.py.

-You may need to take steps to give yourself permission to use the
-serial device (change its mode or put yourself in the appropriate
-group).

 These programs can switch among bands on a number of radio types:
 Elecraft K3, Ten-Tec RX-340, Watkins Johnson WJ-8711, RFSpace SDR-IP,
 RFSpace CloudIQ, RFSpace NetSDR, RFSpace SDR-IQ, Icom R75, Icom R8500,
 AOR AR5000, Rohde and Schwarz EB200, SDRplay, and Harris PRC-138.

-Use the -levels flag to help you adjust the audio level from the
+Use the -levels flag to help adjust the audio level from the radio.
-radio.
 Peaks of a few thousand are good.

 You must set your call sign and grid to send with jt65i.py, or to
 report to wsprnet and pskreporter.
 Do this by copying weak.cfg.example